awsdocs/aws-doc-sdk-examples/javav2/example_code/elasticbeanstalk/Readme.md

-# Elastic Beanstalk code examples for the SDK for Kotlin
+# Elastic Beanstalk code examples for the SDK for Java

 ## Overview
-This README discusses how to run and test the AWS SDK for Kotlin examples for AWS Elastic Beanstalk.
+This README discusses how to run and test the AWS SDK for Java (V2) examples for AWS Elastic Beanstalk.

 AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications.

 ## ⚠️ Important
-* The SDK for Kotlin examples perform AWS operations for the account and AWS Region for which you've specified credentials.
+* The SDK for Java examples perform AWS operations for the account and AWS Region for which you've specified credentials.
 Running these examples might incur charges on your account.
 For details about the charges you can expect for a given service and API operation, see [AWS Pricing page](https://aws.amazon.com/pricing/).
 * Running the tests might result in charges to your AWS account.
 * We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).

 ## Code examples